 What do I win?

 If you're chosen as a Featured Artist, you'll get to work with an audio engineer from MPR to produce a professional recording of your performance.
-Your piece may also be broadcast on-air, streamed played on the air and available from MPR and MPR Classical websites and social media sites.
+Excerpts from your performance may also be broadcast on-air, streamed on the air and available from MPR and MPR Classical websites and social media sites.

 Each of the five Showcase Artists and the two Showcase Composers will receive the following:

-INSTRUMENTALISTS AND VOCALISTS: One free recording (on CD) of the MPR-prepared recording of their performance (retail value: approximately $500)
+INSTRUMENTALISTS AND VOCALISTS: One free recording (on USB drive) of the MPR-prepared recording of their performance (retail value: approximately $500).

-COMPOSERS: One free recording (on CD) of the MPR-prepared recording of their composition (retail value: approximately $500), plus one complimentary yearlong student membership in ACF ($50 value).
+COMPOSERS: One free recording (on USB drive) of the MPR-prepared recording of their composition (retail value: approximately $500), plus one complimentary yearlong student membership in ACF ($50 value).

 NOTE: The prize is awarded as a single prize to the Featured Artist.
 Except as noted, the prize does not increase if the Featured Artist is an ensemble with multiple members.
 The free recording will not be given to you until you have completed all your responsibilities as a Varsity Featured Artist or Composer as described in your contract.

 What is the purpose of Minnesota Varsity?